Highlighted Research:

 An International Consensus to Standardize Integration of Histopathology in Ulcerative Colitis Clinical Trials

-Brian Feagan, Geert D’Haens, Vipul Jairath, William Sandborn, Christopher Ma.
+Geert D’Haens, Vipul Jairath, Christopher Ma, William Sandborn, Brian Feagan.

 An expert consensus to standardise clinical, endoscopic and histologic items and inclusion and outcome criteria for evaluation of pouchitis disease activity in clinical trials